text70/com-system/README.md

 5.   run your program ```$ ./MyFavoriteHaskellProgram```

-If your program fails to compile at (3) you can check the error dependencies, modify your ```com``` file with the necessary hackage packages, and recompile, and test run without ever leaving the environment.
+If your program fails to compile at (3) you can check the error dependencies, modify your ```com``` file with the necessary hackage packages, and recompile, and test run without ever leaving the environment as you can call ```sh com``` inside of ```sh com```to host a new shell.
 After compilation, you should be able to run the program from most modern os systems with a binary read capacity.
 If you want to pass custom flags to the ghc compiler like ```-O2, -threaded, or +RTS -N{#of cores} ``` go for it!
 It works just like all your other ghc builds except its waaay faster because you aren't spending precious (T&*$) on setting up your build envs.

 ## Requirements

-✦A Linux/BSD/GNU/MacOS/(Maybe WSL) OS
+✦Your favorite Linux/BSD/GNU/MacOS/(Maybe WSL) OS

-✦Bourne shell
+✦Bourne shell (if you use zsh just add some Zzz<sub>zz</sub>)

 ✦~10GB(+/-3GB) space for nix-packages and the nix-store local cache
 (nix-store is ephemeral and can be cleared with ```nix-store --gc```)